yellowbean/absbox-doc/docs/source/modeling.rst

 Deal modeling is a process to build a deal with descriptive factual data, like:

+* Asset info

+  Describe the pool asset attributes
 * Bond info
 * Waterfall info

-  * Describe the priority of payments allocation of
+  Describe the priority of payments allocation of

     * End of pool collection (Optional)
     * Distribution day for all the bonds and fees
     * Event of Default (Optional)
     * Clean up call (Optional)
 * Dates info

   * Cutoff day / Closing Date / Next/First payment Date
 * Pools info

   * Either loan level data
   * Or forcased pool cashflow
 * Triggers (Optional)
 * Liquidity Provider (Optional)

-`absbox` ships with couple built-in class to accomodate serval deal typs, like Agency MBS or Automobile Loans Deal.

 .. _Generic ABS: